ay-ref/software/README.md

 - **if you think that this is normal problem/error/issue or not, it is. (you should sure your error is specific one)**

+- **Your code shouldn't be more complex than the problem it solves.**

+- **One of most important system development approach: Fail Fast System**

 ## Possible Environments

 ### First Environments Setup